Searching for Lepton Flavour (Universality) Violation and Collider Signals from a Singly-Charged Scalar Singlet: Model and Observables

 The singly charged scalar generates $\ell\to\ell^{\prime}\gamma$ (see Fig.~\ref{FeynmanDiagrams}).
 Using the results of Ref.~\cite{Crivellin:2018qmi} we obtain

-with $\Gamma_\mu$ being the total width of the muon and
+with $\Gamma_\mu$ being the total width of the muon, and

 In what follows we will neglect the mass of the electron and thus $c_L^{{e}\mu}$.
 Similarly, the expressions for $\tau\to \mu (e)\gamma$ can be obtained by a straightforward exchange of indices.
-The current experimental limits at $90\%$ C.L. are~\cite{Bertl:2006up,Aubert:2009ag,TheMEG:2016wtm}:
+The current experimental limits at $90\%$ C.L. are as follows~\cite{Bertl:2006up,Aubert:2009ag,TheMEG:2016wtm}:

-Note that in principle also contributions to anomalous magnetic moments of charged leptons are generated.
-However, since the effect in our model is not chirally enhanced, the effect is numerically small and can be safely neglected.
+Note that, in principle, also contributions to anomalous magnetic moments of charged leptons are generated.
+However, since the effect in our model is not chiral enhanced, the effect is numerically small and can be safely neglected.
 Interestingly, note that the $\phi^\pm$ interactions do not generate electric dipole moments (EDMs) (disregarding very small quark and neutrino effects already present in the SM) and therefore automatically agree with the latest very stringent bound on the electron EDM from measurements of Rb atoms~\cite{Andreev:2018ayy}.

-The singly charged scalar contributes to three-body decays to charged leptons at the loop level.
-Here the dominant contribution for sizable couplings $\xi$ is the box diagram shown in Fig.~\ref{FeynmanDiagrams}.
+The singly charged scalar contributes to three-body decays to charged leptons at loop level.
+Here the dominant contribution for sizable couplings $\lambda$ is the box diagram shown in Fig.~\ref{FeynmanDiagrams}.
 For concreteness, we give the results for $\tau\to3e$ and $\tau\to\mu ee$, while the other decays can be obtained by an appropriate exchange of the flavour indices:

 where $\Gamma_\tau$ is the total decay width of the tau.
-Here we did not include the small on- and off-shell photon contributions (they are given in~\cref{app:mu_e_conv}, together with our results for $\mu\to e$ conversion) and we did not give the branching ratios for the decays involving more than one flavour change (such as $\tau\to e\mu e$) which must be tiny in our model due to the measured smallness of $\mu\to e\gamma$.
-The corresponding experimental bounds (95\% CL) are~\cite{Bellgardt:1987du,Hayasaka:2010np,Lees:2010ez,Aaij:2014azz,Amhis:2019ckw}
+Here we did not include the small on and off shell photon contributions (they are given in Appendix~\cref{app:mu_e_conv}, together with our results for $\mu\to e$ conversion), and we did not give the branching ratios for the decays involving more than one flavour change (such as $\tau\to e\mu e$), which must be tiny in our model due to the measured smallness of $\mu\to e\gamma$.
+The corresponding experimental bounds (95\% C.L.) are~\cite{Bellgardt:1987du,Hayasaka:2010np,Lees:2010ez,Aaij:2014azz,Amhis:2019ckw}